luckyaxl/sonargit/README.md

 ### Sequential Processing of Pull Requests

-The `processPullRequestsSequentially` function processes an array of pull requests sequentially, fetching information about each pull request and taking a screenshot if a SonarQube URL is found.
+The `sequentialProcess` function processes an array of pull requests sequentially, fetching information about each pull request and taking a screenshot if a SonarQube URL is found.

 ### Usage of Moment.js